-A common fishbowl will usually contain water volume less than 5 gallons.
+A common fishbowl will usually contain a water volume fewer than 5 gallons.
 5 gallons is the recommended minimum for a single betta fish.
-A 5 gallon tank can easily provide this.
+A 5-gallon tank can easily provide this.

 Water parameters easily fluctuate in less water volume.
 Ammonia easily increases as uneaten food and fish waste accumulate.
 A tank with a larger water capacity will have few water parameter fluctuations.
 A terrible water condition will make your betta fish more prone to disease.
 Avoid overfeeding because this will speed up the accumulation of ammonia.